 He dodged the chair, but Sofi lunged at him shortly after.
 They fell on the floor and after a short brawl the teacher intervened.
 He tried to hold her, but she managed to slip out of his grip and stormed out of the school.
 Once she had made her way out of the school grounds, she contemplated on where to go.

 She didn’t want to go back to school again.
 There was nothing there for her.
 She didn’t have a single friend and she was classified as a problem child.
 They didn’t say it, but she knew.
 That also meant she couldn’t go back to her grandparents.
 They were nice to her, but they didn’t have much connection.
 At most they’d play board games together or look through old family albums.
 If she went back they’d just make her go back to school.

-The first place she thought of going to was the old building she lived in last time.
+The first place she aimed for was the old building she lived in last time.
 But when she managed to find her way back there, the buildings had finally been torn down.
-Disappointed, but not defeated, she decided to try to find a place in the city of Granköping, instead of the suburbs.
-With that in mind, she started walking towards the tall buildings in the distance.
+Disappointed, but not defeated, she decided to try to find another place in Granköping where she could live.
+With that in mind, she started walking around the city.

 It was at that point she decided she should give herself a new name.
 She’d create havoc on this world like a bunch of rampaging wild animals.
 The only thing that could stop that havoc was only herself.
 Her body was like a zoo, and she was the zookeeper.
 If anybody was to anger the animals inside of her, she’d let them loose.

 “Zoo.” she thought.
 That’ll be her name from now on.